maxdoutex/MiSTer_FGC_Pack/README.md

 Region Version is the tournament preferred version for each game.
 'Core Credits' Button has been removed to avoid accidental button settings and pauses from users less familiar with the MiSTer.

-- Copy the _Tournament folder inside your _Arcade folder to use.
+- Copy the _Tournament folder to your _Arcade folder to use.
 - Romhacks are any romhacks that major changes to the point it could be considered their own game.
 - QOL_Romhacks are any romhacks that make only minor changes such as unlocking characters or visual changes.
+- These are only the MRA files, you must still get the original rbf files from their original source.

 ### Saves
 A set of GBA Saves for full unlocks of multiplayer games.